• +372 880 1308 – Estonia

 Functional Testing

 Functional testing has been the primary focus for eTestware since its inception in 2014.
 Our team has worked with clients in cruise, travel and healthcare to deliver the right results.
 We pride ourselves on taking steps to fully understand what our clients need.
-We collaborate with them in full and share our expertise at every turn.
+We then collaborate with them in full and share our expertise at every turn.
 Today we harness that ethos to bring you an overview of functional testing.

 What is Functional Testing?

-A type of black box testing in which each part of the test subject is tested against the functional user specifications and requirements.
+A type of black box testing.
+Each part of the test subject is tested against the functional user specifications and requirements.
+A simple example then would be a test based around login functionality.

 Top Tip: What are some of the best practices?